Creating Awesome Content

 Rate this post

-YouTube thumbnails play a crucial role in attracting viewers to your videos.
-A captivating thumbnail can significantly increase the click-through rate, making it essential for content creators to master the art of thumbnail design.
-In this guide, we will explore how to create high-definition YouTube thumbnails using the PixelLab app on your mobile phone.
-Whether you are a beginner or have some experience, this tutorial will cover all the necessary steps to create eye-catching thumbnails.
+YouTube thumbnails help to lead viewers to your videos and therefore have to be designed properly.
+A good thumbnail can greatly increase the number of clicks and thus it is crucial for content creators to know the rules of thumbnail design.
+In this guide, you will learn how to create high-definition YouTube thumbnails using the PixelLab app on your mobile phone.
+Whether you are new to this or have some experience, this tutorial will explain in detail how to make stunning thumbnails.

 Getting Started with PixelLab

+This guide is designed for users who are unfamiliar with the PixelLab app.
+This tutorial will take you through the process step by step, beginning with the basics.
+First, you must transform the canvas size, because the default one is a square.
 To do this, click on the three dots in the top right corner and go to “Image Size.”
-Select the “YouTube” preset with a height of 720 pixels.
-You can also opt for a height of 1080 pixels for higher resolution thumbnails.
+Choose the “YouTube” preset with the height of 720 pixels.
+You can also choose the height of 1080 pixels for higher definition thumbnails.

 Changing canvas size in PixelLab